j-greig/greig/_posts/2015-11-01-clusterfuck.md

 title: How to untangle a guilty procrastination clusterfuck
 date: 2015-11-01T11:00:20+00:00

 excerpt: '<p>Been beating yourself up about not doing something?
-Here are four things to help you get unstuck.</p>'layout: post
+Here are four things to help you get unstuck.</p>'
+layout: post
 permalink: /clusterfuck/
 categories:
   - Uncategorised